 Since the Oscar nominations were announced, a controversy has overtaken the Academy of Motion Picture Arts and Sciences over the apparently consistent exclusion of minority and black actors in the awards’ acting categories.
 Again this year, like in 2015, all of the actors up for awards are white.
 As a result, director Spike Lee and actress Jada Pinket Smith have said they won’t attend the ceremony on February 28 at the Dolby Theater.
 And David Oyelowo, who was snubbed last year for his performance in Selma, described this year’s omissions as “unforgivable” in a speech on Monday night honoring the Academy’s president, Cheryl Boone Isaacs.
 So, how bad was the problem this year?
 Were there no credible candidates for nominations?
 Is there merit to the hashtag #OscarsSoWhite?

 “It was by far the whitest Oscar nominations I can recall in recent memory.
 It is as lily white as they come.”
-That’s editor at large Lynn Hirschberg speaking in W‘s podcast, available to listen below and for subscription on iTunes in Tangerine, and Michael B. Jordan in Creed.
+That’s editor at large Lynn Hirschberg speaking in W‘s podcast, available to listen below and for subscription on iTunes.
+Hirschberg goes on to say that there were scores of strong contenders that were inexplicably overlooked: Straight Outta Compton, Mya Taylor in Tangerine, and Michael B. Jordan in Creed.

 Instead, the only person to be nominated from Jordan’s critically acclaimed and commercially successful film was – drumbeat – Sylvester Stallone.